 SEAT Ibiza review - Engines, performance and drive

-The SEAT Ibiza engine range focuses around a selection of punchy petrol units.
-The three-cylinder petrol engines suit the car well, while the 1.5 TSI four-cylinder powerplant, that gave the car a bit of added zip, is no longer available.
+The SEAT Ibiza engine range is now centred around a 1.0-litre TSI, three-cylinder petrol engine offering two different power outputs.
+The three-pot suits the car well, which is fortunate because the 1.5 TSI four-cylinder powerplant that gave the car a bit of added zip, is no longer available.

-Go for any of the 1.0-litre engines and you'll notice a characteristic three-cylinder thrum under acceleration.
-However, at cruising speeds, the engine is almost entirely inaudible and smooth, too.
+You'll notice a characteristic three-cylinder thrum under acceleration, although at cruising speeds, the engine is almost entirely inaudible and smooth.
 The 108bhp TSI is a great all-rounder and we think it's the best bet if you're going to be regularly carrying passengers or luggage.

 Handling is strong, with the Ibiza feeling much like a down-sized Leon from behind the wheel.
 There's very little body roll and while the ride is firm, it isn't uncomfortable.
 The brakes are strong, too.
-If you need an auto, a seven-speed DSG double-clutch auto is available on the 108bhp 1.0-litre car for an extra £1,120.
+If you need an auto, a seven-speed DSG double-clutch auto is available on the 108bhp 1.0-litre car for around an extra £1,100.